Patrick Wilson - Jeff Kohlver

 The acting was phenomenal here to the point that it really conflicted my opinion of the characters.
 Patrick Wilson, who's done great work in ANGELS IN AMERICA and LITTLE CHILDREN, is just excellent here as victim/villain Jeff.
 He shows a lot of range, as he gives off a level of evilness even when he's being nice and gentleman-like, but also displays a level of vulnerability and desperation as Hayley torments him.
 I wanted to hate him for even thinking of disgusting thoughts about a teenage girl, but I also felt bad for him as well for having to go through what he went through.
 It made me question what kind of person am I for feeling conflicted about this character.
 Not many actors can pull off what Wilson pulled off.
 Hopefully WATCHMEN next year will make Wilson the star he deserves to be.

 And of course, we have Ellen Page as Hayley.
 She's one of those characters that is understood, yet misunderstood at the same time.
-I totally thought she was a bitch for doing what she did to Jeff, but at the same time, I can understand her point and where she was coming from.
+I totally thought she was troubled for doing what she did to Jeff, but at the same time, I can understand her point and where she was coming from.
 She's a revelation to watch, as she goes from being shy and cute to a downright cold, sarcastic, and scary person as the film rolls along.
 And it's totally realistic because I bought it ten-fold.
 She should have been the underdog in the film, but she comes away with it being in total control of the situation at hand.
 Apparently this is the role that won her the role as JUNO, which officially made Page A-List.
 Definitely well-earned.

 The brilliant acting wouldn't have been possible if it wasn't for Brian Nelson's screenplay.
 The dialogue is just perfect and you totally buy everything that comes out of these people's mouths.
 It became more black comedy as the film rolled on and I was sold.
 Nelson was on his A-game here and I could really see this film be a play on stage.
 Just nicely done.

 My only complaint about HARD CANDY would be the dreaded quick ending that doesn't resolve much of anything that the last 100 minutes told us.
 While there is a payoff, there were still a lot of unanswered questions concerning both characters.
 Especially Hayley, who pretty much admitted that she wasn't who she said she was.
 If that's the case, who was she?
 How did she know Jeff was behind some girl's disappearance?
-Why did she plan such an elborate scheme?
+Why did she plan such an elaborate scheme?
 Was that girl a friend of hers?
 I mean, it was just like she appeared out of the blue to torment Jeff for crimes she believed he committed.
 And the film just ends without really showing us the aftermath of everything that went down.
 Maybe that's the point but it bugged me because I felt that I didn't know enough.
 Other than that, HARD CANDY is definitely a winner.

 THE FINAL HOWL